Anthony Scaramucci: Trump adviser once called him a 'hack' with a 'big mouth'

 Scaramucci's annual SALT hedge fund conference in Vegas has also been a mostly bipartisan affair.
 The annual hedge fund party at the Bellagio gave a stage to figures as diverse as Trump supporter Boone Pickens and Obama adviser Austan Goolsbee.

-But to join Team Trump, Scaramucci has now cut ties with both SALT and his fund of hedge funds SkyBridge Capital.
+But to join Team Trump, Scaramucci has now cut ties with both SALT and his fund SkyBridge Capital, which is being sold to a Chinese consortium.

 Related: Trump adviser's $285M exit from Goldman Sachs